 Rate-and-term refinance

 Homeowners with government-backed mortgages, such as FHA, VA, or USDA, may qualify for a streamlined refinance.
-Streamline refinances are designed to be faster and simpler due to reduced paperwork and the absence of property evaluation requirements.
+Also, streamlined refinances are intended to be simpler and faster than rate-and-term refinances.
+This is because there is less paperwork and no need for a property evaluation.
 In addition, the two categories of streamlined refinance are credit-qualifying and non-credit-qualifying refinances.

 A credit check is required for a credit-qualifying streamline refinance.
 In most cases, a credit check is not required for non-credit qualifying streamline refinancing.
 You will still have a loan with the same government program after this kind of refinance is finished, but the interest rate will change.